 You'll normally need a GPA of 3.0 or higher for admission to a Canadian PhD programme.

 You can find out more about how GPA converts to other grading systems around the world in our full guide.

 Graduate admissions tests

-You may also be asked to provide a score from a Graduate Records Examination (GRE) or Graduate Management Admissions Test (GMAT) exam as part of your application.
-This allows universities to assess applicants' suitability for advanced graduate work and potentially decide between candidates with similarly good academic records.
+You may also be asked to provide a score from a Graduate Records Examination (GRE) or Graduate Management Admissions Test (GMAT).
+This allows universities to assess applicants' suitability for advanced graduate work.
+Universities will sometimes use these to choose between applicants with similar academic results.

-Specific requirements (and expected scores) will vary between universities and graduate schools, so check in advance.
+Specific requirements will vary between universities and graduate schools, so check in advance.

 What are graduate admissions tests?

-You'll have the option of completing a Canadian PhD in either English or French, depending on which province you choose to study in.
+You will complet a Canadian PhD in either English or French, depending on which province you study in.
 English is the most common language of instruction, but universities in Québec will normally teach in French, as will some in New Brunswick.

-Whichever language you choose to study in, you'll need to demonstrate that you're sufficiently proficient in it to complete a PhD.
-If you're a native French or English speaker or have already studied at university-level in either language that will normally be sufficient.
+Whichever language you choose to study in, you'll need to demonstrate that you're proficient in it to complete a PhD.
+If you're a native speaker or have already studied at university-level in either language that will normally be sufficient.
 Otherwise, you'll need to complete a language test and submit the score as part of your application.